"Speaking Up Opens New Doors" — How THT Empowers Women and Encourages Honest Communication

 What are your hopes for the company in the future?

 I'm truly grateful for the kindness and consideration I receive every day from my colleagues.
-That said, sometimes I feel they're a little too kind, and I'd actually welcome more challenges.
-I would love to be pushed with higher expectations such as "we want you to become this kind of professional," or "we want you to master this skill."
+That said, sometimes I feel they're a little too kind, and I would actually welcome more challenges.
+I would love to be pushed with higher expectations, such as "we want you to become this kind of professional" or "we want you to master this skill."
 Being challenged in that way would help me grow and feel a greater sense of fulfillment in my work.

-In that sense, I wouldn't mind being firmly guided even scolded, if it helps me improve.
+In that sense, I wouldn't mind being firmly guided, or even scolded, if it helps me improve.

-Actually, I will be going on maternity leave soon, as I'm expecting my second child.
+I will soon be going on maternity leave, as I'm expecting my second child.

-Whren I had my first child, it happened just as I was getting ready to dive deeper into my work.
-So while I'm happy about the new addition to our family, I also considered leaving the company out of concern for the burden my absence might place on others.
+When I had my first child, it happened just as I was getting ready to dive deeper into my work.
+While I was happy about the new addition to our family, I also considered leaving the company out of concern for the burden my absence might place on others.

-But when I shared those feelings with our CEO, he told me "It doesn't matter how many children you have.
+However, when I shared those feelings with our CEO, he told me, "It doesn't matter how many children you have.
 The fact that you come back and continue building your career after having children is, in itself, a contribution to the company."
-That comment truly moved me, and it made me want to give back to become someone who can contribute meaningfully to the company.
+That comment truly moved me and inspired me to give back by becoming someone who can contribute meaningfully to the company.

-So, I hope the company continues to see me as a valuable team member and expects great things from me.
+My hope is that the company continues to see me as a valuable team member and continues to expect great things from me.

 What are your future career goals?

-I would really like to be involved in on-site work again.
-Business trip were a great learning experience for me.
+I would really like to be involved in on-site work again, as business trips have been a great learning experience for me.

 THT offers such a wide range of opportunities that it's hard to pinpoint a specific field I want to focus on just yet.
-But whether it's for my own growth or to contribute to the company, I want to keep expanding my knowledge and develop skills I can truly be proud of.
+But whether it's for my own growth or to contribute to the company, I want to continue expanding my knowledge and developing skills I can truly be proud of.

-No matter the environment, I believe in continuing to learn and take on new challenges.
+No matter the environment, I believe in continuing to learn and taking on new challenges.

-And one day, I hope to become a cool mom who can even teach my kids how to code.
+And someday, I hope to become a cool mom who can even teach my kids how to code.

 Please leave us a message!

-Work takes up a significant part of our lives.
-The reason I feel motivated to work hard for the company and always wonder, "What more can I do?" is because of the supportive and inspiring people I work with every day.
+Work takes up a significant part of our lives, and what motivates me to give my best every day, and to always ask myself, "What more can I do?" is the supportive and inspiring people I work with.

 Listening to Ms. S's story truly warmed my hearts.